denandz/5am_util/README.md

 ## Usage

 5am_util should be executed once the adapter is connected and the ECU is powered on.
+Both reading and writing should be done shortly after the ECU is powered on, with the ECU being powered off after the read or write is completed.

+### Reading

 ```None
 doi@buzdovan:~/src/5am_util$ ./5am_util -h